 Beesley balance helps to find the yarn count from the fabric swatch quickly.
 The Beesley balance doesn't need electric power.
-It is very simple instrument which can be installed at any place.
-Portable Beesley balance has also been developed which can be carried any place.
-A template is also supplied with the instrument which helps to draw cut mark on the fabric swatch.
-There is no need of measuring scale.
+It is a very simple instrument that can be installed at any place.
+Portable Beesley balance has also been developed which can be carried anyplace.
+A template is also supplied with the instrument which helps to draw cut mark lines on the fabric swatch.
+There is no need for a measuring scale.
 The whole testing procedure of count determination is given below:

 1 - Beesley balance.

 It is very simple to prepare the specimen.
 Here one thing should be kept in your mind that the specimen should be slightly bigger than the side of the template.
 Suppose that you are going to find out the count of cotton yarn, then the length and width of the specimen should be slightly bigger than the length of the cotton side of the template.

 The fabric swatch is spread over the flat surface.
 The cutting template is placed on the fabric swatch.
 The marking of the cutting marks is done on both sides.
 Now the template is lifted from the fabric surface.

 A half to one inch deep cut is made along the marking lines on both sides.
 The yarn of the fabric is made aligned.

 The Beesley balance is placed over the flat surface.
 The levelling of the balance is done with the help of levelling screw.
 Now the zero pointer position is found by levelling the instrument.